 Writing 0 to any bit in GPIOx_BSC will not affect the value of the GPIOx_ODATA register.
-If BS and BC bits of GPIOx_BSC are set to 1 at the same time, BS bit has the priority.
-GPIOx BSC register can change the corresponding bit of the GPIOx_ODATA register, the BS set of GPIOx_BSC corresponds to the GPIOx_ODATA position 1, and the BC set of GPIOx_BSC corresponds to the GPIOx_ODATA bit cleared to zero.
+BSy and BCy bits of GPIOx_BSC are set to 1 for the same time, operation of BSy bit has the priority.
+GPIOx_BSC register can change the corresponding bit of the GPIOx_ODATA register, and GPIOx_ODATA bit can be accessed directly from GPIOx_BSC register.